Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 • The rods of ceramic maintained at 300°C are kept in an evacuated chamber that contains an alloy of nickel-chromium.

-• Pass current through this alloy, so the vapours of nichrome are deposited on the surface of the rod, which gives a thin coating of nichrome.
+• Pass current through this alloy, so the vapors of nichrome are deposited on the surface of the rod, which gives a thin coating of nichrome.

-• Connect the copper leads and coat the resin with colour bands.
+• Connect the copper leads and coat the resin with color bands.

 Applications:

-• These are used in high-frequency test and measuring instruments.
+• These are used in high-frequency tests and measuring instruments.

 • Used in high-frequency amplifiers.